shivannis/xandr-docs-public/xandr-docs/articles/monetize/billing-faq.md

 ---

-#  Microsoft Monetize - Billing and Settlement FAQ
+#  Microsoft Monetize - Billing and settlement FAQ

-## Finance Charges
+## Finance charges

 ## How is the finance charge calculated?